 If the student is provided with any of the two quantities, which may be a side or an angle, it is possible for him/her to evaluate the rest of the quantities.
 Here, usage of trigonometry comes into picture.
 Through the law of alternate angle, it may be seen that the angle of depression and elevation are apparently found to be equal in magnitude, which means α = β.
 Further, it can be found that Tan α is equivalent to ratio of the height and distance.

-From the above figure, if the student is provided with any two of the following data, such as angle of depression or angle of elevation and distance, it is possible for to calculate the height.
+From the above figure, if the student is provided with any two of the following data, such as the angle of depression or angle of elevation and distance, it is possible to calculate the height.

 Height and Distance Worksheet